breatheco-de/content/src/content/lesson/making-code-amazingly-readable.md

 > 🤯 "Code is read much more often than it is written." - Guido van Rossum (creator of Python)

-## Low readability costs a lot of money
+## Low readability in very expensive

 Poor code readability can lead to several problems that can cost a company money: